wjessop/mango.computer/content/posts/2014-07-28-First-mango-meetup.md

 [Please register](https://docs.google.com/forms/d/1rmPZr6PFXG4-8p1nMhi1xKMskpecTOe9FeAWGce97B4/viewform) for the meetup if you're going to attend!

+On the day if you need any help with the meetup call Will on 07939 547 962.

 ### The talks

 Both our talks this month are by Lee Hambley, co-founder of [Harrow.io](http://Harrow.io).